CoveMB/pipeFlow/README.md

 handler({ id: 9 });
 ```

-- **addToReturn**: will add the return value of a given function to the return property
+- **addToReturn**: will add the return value of a given function to the return property of the context
 ```js
 const handler = pipeFlow(
   addToReturn(() => { status: "ok" }),